dblock/code.dblock.org/_posts/2010/2010-05-07-foodcandycom-implementing-facebook-connect-and-signup-w-graph-api.markdown

 FacebookConnect.aspx does the job at performing a cross-site Facebook login, then redirects back to the initial login page.
 The latter must now verify that the login is legit and locate a FoodCandy account associated with this Facebook login.
 I do this work in the actual login page.

-If you’re doing all of this on the client side, read [this document](https://web.archive.org/web/20091223093524/https://wiki.developers.facebook.com/index.php/Verifying_The_Signature) for background and use the [Facebook Connect library](https://web.archive.org/web/20100522114321/https://fbconnectauth.codeplex.com/).
+If you're doing all of this on the client side, read [this document](https://web.archive.org/web/20091223093524/https://wiki.developers.facebook.com/index.php/Verifying_The_Signature) for background and use the [Facebook Connect library](https://web.archive.org/web/20100522114321/https://fbconnectauth.codeplex.com/).
 I had to split the process between the front-end and the back-end and used it for a reference implementation.

 Facebook cookies are collected in a sorted list, concatenated and signed.